mantidproject/mantid/docs/source/release/v4.1.0/mantidworkbench.rst

 - You can now toggle the normalization of plots in Workbench from the plot's context menu
 - Double-clicking a workspace now opens a prompt to plot the workspace, instead of displaying its data

+Scripting
+#########
+- Single line commenting in the script editor is now enabled without needing to highlight any text.
+- You can now import from local python files that are in the same directory as the script you're executing.

 Bugfixes
 ########